maxgio92/notes/content/notes/program-execution-environment.md

 The address space is typically divided into different regions, and the following names are mostly standard for different OSes:
 * Text segment: this is the area where the (machine) code of the program is stored
 * Data segment: this region contains typically static variables which are initialized
-* BSS (Block Started by Symbol) / Uninitialized data segment: it contains global and static variables that are not initialized when the program starts
+* BSS (Block Started by Symbol) segment: it contains global and static variables that are not initialized when the program starts.
+Because the data would be a block of zeros, the BSS content is omitted in the executable file, saving space.
+Instead, the program headers allow the loader to know how much space to allocate for the BSS section in virtual memory and it filled it out with zeros.
+That's why, despite uninitialized data being data, is not placed in the data section.
 * Heap: it's a region available for dynamic allocation available to the running process.
 Programs can request pages from it at runtime (e.g. `malloc` from the C standard library).
 * Stack: we already talked about it.